bureson/nn-compass/scenes/dilemma4.md

 # Feedback

-It's good that you're mindful of your Danish team members' emotions.
-However, it might be at the expense of Olga's wellbeing.
-If you tell your team that they can speak Danish when Olga is not around, there is a risk that they will try to avoid her more.
+This is a great choice which signals that you are committed to creating a truly collaborative team.
+You're probably right that your Danish team members might not be happy with this decision in the short term, but as they adjust to speaking a new language they will eventually.

-This is a dilemma of balancing the emotions of others on the one hand, and creating a healthy and inclusive work environment on the other.
+This is a dilemma of balancing the emotions of others on the one hand, and creating a healthy and inclusive  (collaborative) work environment on the other.